mhaidarhanif/rewinds/README.md

 ## Some Details

 This repo is kind of over-engineered to have high flexibility and cover a lot of use cases for different applications/projects/products (especially what I'm working with several other people).
-Currently includes the Remix HMR & HDR setup with both Vercel config and Express server on development as per Remix `v1.14`.
+Currently includes the Remix HMR and HDR setup with both Vercel config and Express server on development as per Remix `v1.14`.
 The config is just combining the templates from Remix with Express and Vercel based on the environment.

 Compared to [the older `rewinds`](https://github.com/mhaidarhanif/rewinds-legacy), this newer version uses [`shadcn/ui`](https://github.com/shadcn/ui) as the base components style and setup for full stack app development inspired by [T3 Stack](https://create.t3.gg).
 The main adaptation reason is that this repo uses Remix, not Next.js as the full-stack framework.